BizarreCake/Arane/README.md

 Compiling and Running
 ---------------------

-To compile P6, you will need a relatively new GCC C++ compiler with support for C++11, and a copy of CMake.
+To compile Arane, you will need a relatively new GCC C++ compiler with support for C++11, and a copy of CMake.
 In the project's root directory, type:
 ```
 cmake -G "Unix Makefiles"